FT17/FT17/README.md

 ### 💬 Contact
 * **Location**: South Korea 🇰🇷
-* **University**: Korea Aerospace University (KAU) ✈️
+* **Affiliation**: Korea Aerospace University (KAU) ✈️

-"The engine is the heart of an airplane, but the pilot is its soul.
+> "The engine is the heart of an airplane, but the pilot is its soul.
 I build the tools that make both better."